pzerger/supplemental/CISSP/data-security.md

 - **Destruction**: Permanently deleting data when no longer needed.
 Data should be destroyed as quickly as allowable, as additional data = additional risk.

+[Back to ToC])(#table-of-contents)

 ## Data Destruction

+Methods and practices for securely destroying data to prevent unauthorized access.

 - **Clearing (overwriting)**: Overwriting data making it recoverable with forensics.
 Leaves data remnants.
 Allows forensic recovery.
 Low security.